This Week in Petroleum History, October 1 to October 7

 October 7, 1929 – Teapot Dome brings Jail Time for Interior Secretary

-In 1922, without competitive bidding, Fall leased Teapot Dome fields to Harry Sinclair of Sinclair Oil Company and Elk Hills, California, fields to Edward Doheny, discoverer of the Los Angeles oilfield.
+In 1922, without competitive bidding, Fall leased Teapot Dome fields to Harry Sinclair of Sinclair Oil Company and the Elk Hills and Buena Vista Hills, California, fields to Edward Doheny, discoverer of the Los Angeles oilfield.
 In Senate hearings, it emerged that cash was delivered to Fall in Washington, D.C.
-Although Fall was convicted for taking a bribe, both Sinclair and Doheny were acquitted of giving it.
+Although the Interior Secretary was convicted for taking a bribe, both Sinclair and Doheny were acquitted.
+Sinclair spent six-and-a-half months in prison for contempt of court and contempt of the U.S. Senate.